-So, LET’S DIG deeper into 5 of the vegetables that you could make a person fat.
+So, LET’S DIG deeper into 5 of the vegetables that can make a person fat.
 These are foods that DO NOT help you remain or get slim or in other words – lose weight, heal you body in terms of many types of pain including joint pain, gut damage or deal with muscle pain.
 NO… these veggies that can make you fat actually do so by taking advantage of the fact that the vegetable classification may make people eat more of these foods while the foods DO NOT contribute in any way to low calorie intake or weight loss.

 Beware of these 5 vegetables that can make you fat!

 Due to the tendency for people to shy away from veggies, people get creative and determine alternate ways to try to push the idea of “eating veggies” on other people.
 What do quite a number of people like?
 Chips!

 Yes, the unhealthy, salty type of chips that are ABSOLUTELY not good for us – especially in the long term.
 So, WHAT HAPPENS?
 Veggies are made into chips and this product is marketed as an alternative to the natural form of the vegetable.
 SO, WHAT’S THE PROBLEM WITH THIS?

 Well… the concern is that the additives that are used to create these veggie chips are, in the long run, not very good for you.
 OH NO… these veggies chips can be just as bad as or even worse than the more commonly known salty potato chips.
 SHOCKER, right!!!